 Medical records technicians are integral to managing and organizing the systems for patient records.
-Here’s a look inside this role and how to get started.
+Learn more about the role and how to get started.

 Technology has helped health care organizations digitize their medical records, making them more efficient and accessible for the patient, the health care provider, and the insurance company.
-Medical records technicians play a critical role in ensuring patients’ confidentiality, as well as optimizing the systems of record-keeping so that the health care organizations can run smoothly.
+Medical records technicians play a critical role in ensuring patients’ confidentiality and optimizing record-keeping systems so that health care organizations can run smoothly.

-Here’s a look inside the role of a medical records technician, and how to get started.
+Explore the tasks and responsibilities of a medical records technician and how to start your career.

 A medical records technician is responsible for the administrative tasks of maintaining patient records.
-Rather than dealing with diagnoses or treatments, these technicians are in charge of updating and organizing information, ensuring that records comply with health care system standards.
+Rather than dealing with diagnoses or treatments, these technicians update and organize information, ensuring that records comply with health care system standards.

 As a medical records technician, these are the typical tasks you’d be responsible for: